A proud owner seen polishing his circa 1949 DeSoto 4 door sedan. - at Old Classic Car

-A photo from my own collection now, showing a marque little represented on this site until now, namely DeSoto.
-The car shown I think dates to 1949, although if a DeSoto expert can shed more light on the exact age and model shown, that'd be useful!
+A photo from my own collection firstly, showing a marque little represented on this site until now, namely DeSoto.
+The car shown I think dates to 1949.

 A 1949 De Soto car